Combatd/AgileProjectManagement/README.md

 * Emphasize cross-functional teams over knowledge silos
 * Scrum terms often get used in Agile

+* Agile emphasizes individuals over processes and tools
+* More face to face interaction

 ## Roles in a Team
 * It is difficult to think of roles without understanding Agile Mindset
 * Agile roles are often different than traditional roles